satansdeer/satansdeer.github.com/content/legacy-posts/resolve-git-merge-conflicts/index.md

 git merge --abort
 ```

-This is often the right move when you realize you started from the wrong branch or need to update your branch first.
+This is the right move when you realize you started from the wrong branch or need to update your branch first.

 ## How To Avoid Conflicts